 Biography

 Sarah is an Associate at Carbert Waite LLP.
-She began her articles with Carbert Waite LLP in August 2017 after graduating from the University of Calgary’s Faculty of Law.
-Before beginning her articles with Carbert Waite LLP, Sarah was a summer student with the firm in 2015.
-Prior to law school, Sarah obtained her Bachelor of Commerce with a major in Marketing from the University of Calgary.
+She summered and articled with the firm before being called to the Alberta bar in 2018.
+Prior to attending law school, Sarah obtained her Bachelor of Commerce with a major in Marketing from the University of Calgary.

 Education